The Sirenian Chipmunks of Oyster Dome

 This last was too much.
 An instant and she was in their thrall, joyfully launching herself toward her seducers (and the cliff).
 I was taken completely unprepared.
 Before I could react, the leash was lost and I could only watch helplessly as the calamity unfolded before me.
 I stood frozen.
 I knew that at the last moment the perpetrators would scuttle below the cliff edge and Cedar would hurtle past them and into space, her judgement overcome by the vision of fabulous chipmunks and their promise of an inexhaustible supply of treats.

 Then, when all seemed lost, divine intervention!
 The flailing leash bounced sideways off of a rock and miraculously wrapped itself around a small tree, stopping Cedar in her tracks a few feet from the edge and averting the disaster.
-What had occurred was surely the work of the goddess Artemis, the deer-eyed huntress, protector of woodland animals.
+What had occurred was surely the work of the goddess Artemis, the huntress, protector of woodland animals.
 From her golden throne on Olympus, she had noticed Cedar’s plight, reached out a hand and given the leash the quick flip which had saved my enraptured dog.

 The spell was broken, the Sirens discomfited, their honeyed song dissolving into a cacophony of chattering vitriol.
 Three ordinary chipmunks scattered and vanished into the depths of their lairs, not to appear again.
 We celebrated Cedar’s rescue with a festive lunch, Cedar remaining securely tethered to the tree which had been her salvation.
 Her irrepressible good humor restored, she showed no hint that she was aware of how close to disaster she had come.
-We did not leave however, until she had sufficiently anointed the dome to ensure the future benevolence of her new-found Olympian patron.
+We did not leave however, until she had sufficiently anointed the dome with a special libation to ensure the future benevolence of her new-found Olympian patron.